A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Introduction

 \subsection{Paper organization}

 This research is organized as follows: Section \ref{Section 2} shows the description of the multi-periodicity and the proposed framework.
-Section \ref{Section 3} presents case studies on the wind farm data.
+Section \ref{Section 3} presents case studies on the tidal data.
 Section \ref{Section 4} gives the conclusions and future works.